Projects

 NON-CONSTRUCTION

-West Virginia University, under the direction of the Center for Sustainable Mine Lands (CSML) and its project partners, which include the Coalfield Development, the Nature Conservancy, and the US Research Impact Alliance are leading the Former Mine Lands (FML) to Sustainable Lands (SL) project for the ACT Now Coalition.
+West Virginia University and its project partners, which include Coalfield Development, Nature Conservancy, and the U.S. Research Impact Alliance are leading this project for the ACT Now Coalition.

-The ACT Now is working in a 21-county region located in southern WV.
-WVU is tasked with analyzing 3,187 former mine land sites for their ability to support sustainable energy as well as other post-mining land uses.
+ACT Now is working in a 21-county region located in Southern West Virginia.
+WVU is tasked with analyzing 3,187 former mine land sites for their ability to support advanced energy as well as other post-mining land uses.
 Identifying and developing 10 Master Site Plans with the intention of selecting 3 of those for pilot projects.
-Lastly, A mine lands selection tool, like a “Zillow” concept, is currently under development and will be used to select criteria that would be desirable to developers looking to come to WV.
+Lastly, A mine lands selection tool, like a “Zillow” concept, is currently under development and will be used to select criteria that would be desirable to developers looking to come to West Virginia.

-Currently, WV has the highest number of mines throughout the Central Appalachian region and this project will create the conditions for WV to become a national leader in mine land reclamation by developing a comprehensive system for the conversion of FML to their highest and best uses.
-Advancing sustainable reuses for FML that create economic opportunities is essential because they are often in, or adjacent to, persistent poverty communities.
+Currently, West Virginia has the highest number of mines throughout the Central Appalachian region and this project will create the conditions for West Virginia to become a national leader in mine land reclamation by developing a comprehensive system for the conversion of Former Mine Lands to their highest and best uses.
+Creating economic opportunities is essential, because they are often in, or adjacent to, persistent poverty communities.

 3 Key Outcomes: